Health Studies

 This course builds on HLTC17H3 by examining rehabilitation from the perspectives of researchers, clinicians, and clients.
 The course focuses on the historical role of rehabilitation, not only in improving health, but also in perpetuating the goal of 'normalcy'.
 Students will examine how rehabilitation impacts people, both at an individual and societal level, and explore the field of disability studies and its critical engagement with the message that disabled people “need to be repaired.”

-Prerequisite: HLTC17H3 and an additional 1.5 credits at the C-level in HLT courses from the program requirements from the Major/Major Co-op program in Health Studies - Population Health
+Prerequisite: HLTC17H3 and an additional 1.5 credits at the C-Level in HLT courses from the program requirements from one of the Major/Major Co-op in Health and Society

 Exclusion: HLTD47H3 if taken before Summer 2018